-We strongly recommend that children do not wear jewellery in school.
+Children are not allowed to wear jewellery in school.
 This is for health and safety reasons as well as the obvious danger of losing expensive items.
 Inexpensive watches may be worn for educational purposes.
 Children are not permitted to take part in PE/Games lessons if they are wearing any jewellery.